dnmfarrell/perltricks-static/content/article/let-perlmodules-net-do-the-work.md

 This is much better than what I use to do: keep trying to run the program until it doesn't complain about missing dependencies.
 Sometimes that will still happen will implicit dependencies, but as I said, it's rare.
 From there, I can also use this list to construct the text I need to put into a _Makefile.PL_.
 I've considered writing a program for that, but I don't think it would save me that much time.
 I usually want to look at the list, so the no-look automation isn't as compelling.

 There's another thing I like to do with these module lists.
 Alexander Karelas created the website [PerlModules.net](https://www.perlmodules.net) to create feeds of changes to sets of modules.
+He was kind enough to support my _Learning Perl 6_ Kickstarter campaign by sponsoring this article on PerlTricks.

 You create a feed that specifies the modules that you want to track.
 For each new release, he diffs the Changes file and adds that diff to your feed.
 If you like, you could have one feed per application.
 When the module changes, you'll see an entry in your feed and can read the diff without tracking down the module.

 ![Personal Feeds](/images/perlmodules-net/personal-feeds.png)